 Waste management is all the activities and actions required to manage waste from its inception to its final disposal.
 This includes, among other things, addressing issues linked to waste minimisation, generation, collection, transport, treatment and disposal of waste together with monitoring and regulation.
 It also encompasses the legal and regulatory framework that relates to waste management encompassing guidance on recycling etc.

 Reduction of Waste

-Internal reuse of materials like textile, plastic and paper is our major action to help reducing waste generation within operation.
 During the reporting period, we have conducted below waste reduction initiatives in factories:

 Internal Reuse of Textile